 - Currency: Philippine Peso (click here for current conversion rates)

-- Visa: 30 day visa-on-arrival available for most nationalities.
-You will most likely be asked for proof of departure before being permitted entry to the country
+- Visa: 30 day visa-free entry for most nationalities.
+You will most likely be asked for proof of departure in addition to your passport before being permitted entry to the country

 - Best SIM cards: Globe offers the best data plans